On-line predictive linear regression: The MVA model

-The median-accuracy plot for the MA predictor and our artificial data set is shown in figure \ref{fig:MA-med}.
-Before the threshold $103$ the predictor quickly learns $\alpha$ and the first $10$ parameters $\beta_k$, and its performance more or less stabilizes before quickly improving again when it starts learning the other parameters from $n=103$ onwards (the second improvement in the performance shows on the median-accuracy plot from $n=205$).
+The median-accuracy plot for the MVA predictor and our artificial data set is shown in Figure \ref{fig:MVA-med}.
+Before the threshold $103$ the predictor quickly learns $\alpha$ and the first $10$ parameters $\beta_k$, and its performance more or less stabilizes before quickly improving again when it starts learning the other parameters from $n=103$ onwards; the second improvement in the performance shows on the median-accuracy plot from $n=205$.

-The performance of the MA predictor is better than the performance of any other confidence predictor considered in this paper, but this, of course, should not be taken to mean that the other predictors are worse.
+The performance of the MVA predictor is better than the performance of any other confidence predictor considered in this paper.
+Of course, this should not be taken to mean that the other predictors are worse.
 Different predictors are based on different information about the data set.
-None of the predictors ``knows'' that the components of $\mathbf{x}_n$ are realizations of independent standard normal variables; even the MA model, the narrowest model considered in this paper, allows arbitrary means of and arbitrary correlations between different explanatory variables for the same observation.
-The Gauss predictor does not know that the $\mathbf{x}_n$ are IID and normal.
-In the following section we will introduce the de Finetti predictor, which only knows that the observations $(\mathbf{x}_n,y_n)$ are IID, and the Gauss--de Finetti predictor, which knows, in addition, that the $y_n$ are generated by (\ref{eq:GL1}).
+None of the predictors ``knows'' that the components of $\mathbf{x}_n$ are realizations of independent standard Gaussian random variables; even the MVA model, the narrowest model considered in this paper, allows arbitrary means of and arbitrary correlations between different explanatory variables for the same observation.
+The Gauss predictor does not know that the $\mathbf{x}_n$ are IID and Gaussian.
+The IID predictor only knows that the observations $(\mathbf{x}_n,y_n)$ are IID, and the IID--Gauss predictor, introduced in the next section, knows, in addition, that the $y_n$ are generated by (\ref{eq:GL1}).